daidodo/format-imports-vscode/README.md

 - _By default, script imports are in the first group if you don't explicitly define rules for them._
 - _You can define a grouping rule for script imports via, e.g. `{"flag": "scripts", "regex": "[.]css$"}`._
+- _You CANNOT group exports.
+Grouping Rules are only for imports._

 For a complete guide, please refer to [the Wiki](https://github.com/daidodo/tsimportsorter/wiki/Grouping-Rules).

 ### Sorting Rules

-You can customize sorting rules for all imports, or imports within a group, on:
+You can customize sorting rules for all imports and exports, or imports within a group, on:

 - How to compare import paths;
-- How to compare imported names;
+- How to compare imported/exported names;

+_Note:_

+- _Exports will NOT be sorted based on paths.
+Only names within an export are sorted._

 You can decide: